gyulab/gyulab.github.io/_posts/Signal_processing/2023-04-14-deep_learning_lora.md

 - Autoencoders: Autoencoders are neural networks that can be used for unsupervised feature learning and dimensionality reduction.
 In signal processing, autoencoders can be used for tasks such as signal compression, denoising, and feature extraction.

-- Generative Adversarial Networks (GANs): GANs are used for generating new data samples that are similar to the training data.
-In signal processing, GANs can be used for tasks such as signal generation, anomaly detection, and signal restoration.

-- Deep Reinforcement Learning (DRL): DRL algorithms can be used for tasks such as adaptive filtering, dynamic spectrum access, and cognitive radio.
-In DRL, agents learn to optimize actions based on the environment's feedback to achieve a specific goal.

 &nbsp;&nbsp;&nbsp;&nbsp;In general, deep learning algorithms can be used for various signal processing and demodulation tasks such as signal classification, denoising, feature extraction, and modulation recognition.
 The choice of algorithm depends on the specific problem's nature and the available data.

 &nbsp;&nbsp;&nbsp;&nbsp;In this section, we will explore three different approaches to detecting and demodulating LoRa signals as presented in various research papers.<br>